visionarylab/music-menubar/README.md

 ### Current state

-Currently this media player is only capable of managing youtube playlists and streams.
-I originally had spotify partly working, but decided to only focus on one feature at a time.
+Currently this media player is only capable of managing existing youtube playlists and streams.
+I originally had a spotify controller partly working, but decided to focus on one feature at a time.
 So, until the youtube portion is closer to where I want it to be I'll be shelving the spotify controls.

 ### Installation

-Until a release, you can follow the development startup as follows:
+Until a release has been made, you can follow the development startup procedure as follows:

 ```bash
 git clone https://github.com/aaronleopold/music-menubar.git